thiborose/gecko-app/README.md

 To launch the web app, run `run.py`

 ## Acknowledgments
+Our tool implements the two following models, for tackilng, respectively, grammatical and discourse errors:

 - Kostiantyn Omelianchuk, Vitaliy Atrasevych, Artem Chernodub and Oleksandr Skurzhanskyi **"GECToR -- Grammatical Error Correction: Tag, Not Rewrite"**.
 In Proceedings of the Fifteenth Workshop on Innovative Use of NLP for Building Educational Applications. [[arXiv]](https://arxiv.org/abs/2005.12592)
 - Prabhumoye, Shrimai, Ruslan Salakhutdinov, and Alan W. Black. **"Topological Sort for Sentence Ordering."** In Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics. [[arXiv]](https://arxiv.org/abs/2005.00432)